freenas/freenas-docs/userguide/accounts.rst

    Managing User Accounts

-By default, each user entry displays the username, home directory, default shell, the user full name, and if the user is locked.
-This table is adjustable by setting the different column checkboxes above it.
-Set :guilabel:`Toggle` to display all options in the table.
+By default, each user entry displays the username, User ID (UID), if the user is built in to %brand%, and the full name of the user.
+This table is adjustable by clicking :guilabel:`COLUMNS` and setting the desired columns.

 Clicking a column name sorts the list by that value.
 An arrow indicates which column controls the view sort order.
 Click the arrow to